kant/python-ukulele-chord-to-svg/README.md

 uchord.write_chord('f.svg','F','2010')
 ```

-If you want to specify which finger should be used for which fret, use the paremeter *fingers*.
+If you want to specify which finger should be used for which fret, use the parameter *fingers*.
 For an empty string stands the underline.

 ```python